c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision-and-crypt/README.md

 (the internal QR code can use maybe something similar to the lastpass engine to generate a QR code based on PIN) (the (larger)exterior QR code interweaves in the right hand corner(north west corner)  by 1/4 of the internal QR code by pixel/image size

+the camera doing the import of the QR has to recoginze the pattern as double QR code as a protect QR code to request a pin to enter on the camera side to decode the double QR code protected by pin

 fictious real world example / application as a visual mental experiment / explaination

 current QR codes are unprotected from any shoulder surfer with a QR code enabled smart phone